Skip to main content

 Palm Springs, California is home to 14 schools, including 9 public schools and 5 private schools.
 The city's schools span 8 elementary schools, 1 middle school, and 2 high schools.

-With an average rating of 6.0 out of 10, schools in Palm Springs show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 6.5 out of 10, schools in Palm Springs show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 The highest-performing school in Palm Springs is Raymond Cree Middle with a composite score of 7.5/10, demonstrating strong academic outcomes and school quality metrics.